hugemenace/nd-docs/utils/linked-duplicate.md

 # Linked Duplicate

-Behaves identically to Blender's default linked-duplicate mechanism (ALT + D), except that Smart Duplicate will also duplicate the object's associated utils, ensuring it continues to operate and behave as expected.
+Behaves identically to Blender's default linked-duplicate mechanism (ALT + D), except that Linked Duplicate will also duplicate the object's associated utility objects (boolean references, empties), ensuring it continues to operate and behave as expected.